d2l-ai/d2l-en/chapter_optimization/gd.md

 While this is not quite as good as the full Newton's method, it is still much better than not using it.
 To see why this might be a good idea consider a situation where one variable denotes height in millimeters and the other one denotes height in kilometers.
-Assuming that for both the natural scale is in meters, we have a terrible mismatch in parameterizations.
+Assuming that for both the natural scale is in meters, we have a terrible mismatch in parametrizations.
 Fortunately, using preconditioning removes this.
 Effectively preconditioning with gradient descent amounts to selecting a different learning rate for each variable (coordinate of vector $\mathbf{x}$).
 As we will see later, preconditioning drives some of the innovation in stochastic gradient descent optimization algorithms.